7.2.29 touch

 The file size can be also specified using suffixes K, KB, M, MB, G, GB, T, TB.
 The suffix is not case-sensitive.

-• -t, --ftype: Optionally specifies the Oracle Database file type.
+• -t, --ftype: Optionally specifies the Oracle Database file type for a new file.
 The valid values are:

 • ctrl - control file